 At the inaugural ticket auction, bidders pushed the fare to $400, nearly $10,000 today, for a 23-minute trip that beat the two-hour steamship run.
 The line charged $5 each way, a premium that signaled a focused, upscale market.

-St. Petersburg To Tampa
+St. Petersburg to Tampa

 Early Commercial Flight Impact

 The first scheduled commercial flight, launched on January 1, 1914, turned a local curiosity into a proof of concept for air travel.
-You could buy a seat only by joining an elite crowd, since the first ticket sold for $400, or nearly $10,000 today.
+You could buy a seat only by joining an elite crowd, since the first ticket sold for $400, nearly $10,000 today.

 How Commercial Aviation Grew After World War I